logicalclocks/hops-docs/docs/user_guide/tensorflow/tensorflow_on_spark.rst

 --------------

 **Navigate to Logs in HopsWorks**
-After launching your job using tflauncher, you can navigate to HopsWorks to see logs from the execution.
+After launching your job using TFCluster, you can navigate to HopsWorks to see logs from the execution.

 .. figure:: ../../imgs/logs.png
     :alt: Logs overview